lolikana/freee-bot_login/README.md

 `cd "/Path/to/you/clone/folder"`

-3. Be sure to open with Terminal and have the right permission
+3. Make sure to open the Terminal and have the appropriate permissions.

+If necessary, you can grant execution permission by running the following command:

-You can enter the following command to `chmod -x Path/to/your/bot.sh` to enable execution permission.
+ `chmod -x Path/to/your/bot.sh`